cjsharp4/GleamGlumScraper/README.md

 After each video is analyzed, any accepted sub clips are placed into a folder based on which phoneme was in the target word found and then into another folder based on the title of the video.
 The file name of each sub clip would follow the format: '(PHONEME)-(WORD)-TITLE_CLIP#.mp4'.
 Here is an example of this format: '(EE)-(me)_ Minimal Every Day Carry EDC_clip76.mp4'.

+Several open source Python packages were utilized to build this scraper.

+-Pytube provided an easy method to download an mp4 file for each video link.

-Several Python packages were utilized to build this scraper.
-The youtube-transcript-api package was used to get the transcripts of each video.
-In addition to giving the transcript of a video, this package would also include the time-stamp and duration for each sentence spoken in the video.
+-The youtube-transcript-api package was used to get the transcripts of each video.
+In addition to giving the transcript of a video, this package also included the time-stamp and duration for each sentence spoken in the video.

+-Moviepy was used to create sub clips based on the timestamps provided by the youtube-transcript-api and the full length video file provided by pytube.

+-Finally, the opencv module was used to work with their frontal-face classifier in order to detect if 80% of the frames in a video contained a face in it or not.
+This requirement of 80% seemed to work very well in tests, as the classifier does not always detect a face for the entire length of a video clip (even when the face is present).

 --How to run the script--